The Global Indian Sunday, July 5 2026

 Anuj Sarkar: From Middle East to Mumbai

 Anuj Sarkar’s global career spans luxury hospitality hubs including Abu Dhabi, Dubai, Doha, and Antalya, where he led award-winning kitchens and mastered the fundamentals of consistency, precision, and guest experience.
 His story began in Lucknow, where cooking was an act of care before it became a profession.
-Now back in Mumbai, Sarkar brings his international exposure to Torii as consulting chef, shaping menus that balance strong technique with modern creativity.
+Now back in Mumbai, this Indian chef brings his international exposure to Torii as consulting chef, shaping menus that balance strong technique with modern creativity.
 His approach remains grounded as he believes in championing fresh, local ingredients, mentoring young chefs, and treating dining as an immersive experience rather than a transaction.
 Sarkar’s return reflects a full-circle journey as he applies global learning with local empathy and intent.
 Read More

 ALSO READ: For H-1B workers wondering ‘what if?’: Inspiring journeys of founders who returned to India